Udom-L/Tensorflow-Freecodecamp-course/README.md

 # Tensorflow - Full Freecodecamp lectures

 - __This repository provided the updated lecture overview of [machine learning - Tensorflow courses](https://www.freecodecamp.org/learn/machine-learning-with-python) lectured by Tim Ruscica (i.e. [Tech with Tim](https://youtu.be/tPYj3fFJGjk)) and neural network courses by Brandon Rohrer.
-These lectures are also specially thanked by [CharityMiller](https://github.com/CharityMiller/Working-with-Tensorflow) for summarizing the lectures in the early version.__
+These lecture notes are also acknowledged by [CharityMiller](https://github.com/CharityMiller/Working-with-Tensorflow) for summarizing the lectures in the early version.__

 ![Fig](https://www.freecodecamp.org/news/content/images/2020/03/tensorflow7-1.png)